 The Difference between CS594 and CS494

-Your presentation will be on a harder topcoder problem, and you will have an extra lab, due
+Your presentation will be more in-depth (and longer), and you will have an extra lab, due

 at the end of the semester.